BYU Cougars: Men's Gymnastics & Wrestling

 BYU ended its wrestling and men's gymnastics programs at the end of the 1998–1999 season.
 This decision was officially made largely due to a lack of other teams in the region to compete with, when in actuality, it was mostly Title IX reasons.
 For wrestling, this reason was highly debated at the time as there were plenty of teams to compete with in the region, and a state rival was even added with Utah Valley University, albeit 4 years later.
 The men's gymnastics team had made four NCAA tournament appearances in 1992, 1998, 1999, and 2000 while placing 5th in 1998–99.
 The wrestling team had made 32 NCAA tournament appearances and finished 4th in 1973.

+Men’s Ice Hockey

+BYU students had played organized ice hockey since the 1970s, but in the mid-1990s the club entered collegiate play as the Provo IceCats.
+In 2007 the team was granted official extramural sport status by the university and competed as BYU in the Mountain West Collegiate Hockey League.
+In late 2021, the university informed the team it would no longer officially sanction the club, citing Title IX and organizational concerns.
+With the American Collegiate Hockey Association requiring official recognition of a university to compete, the team ceased operations at the end of the 2021-22 season.

 Budget

 Similar to other Division I programs, football and men's basketball provide the majority of BYU's athletics revenue and profits.
 Revenue comes from ticket sales, corporate sponsors, broadcasting contracts, and contributions.
 In 2009 BYU athletics had revenue of $41 million and expenses of $35 million, resulting in a profit of $5.5 million or about 16%.
 That year football provided more than 60% of revenue, used 42% of total expenses, and had a profit margin of 53%.
 Men's basketball provided about 15% of revenue and had an 8% profit margin.
 Women's basketball provided less than 3% of revenue and was unprofitable, as were all other sports.